ligato/cn-infra/db/keyval/filedb/README.md

 are intended for it.
 All configuration is stored internally in local database.
 It allows to compare events and respond with correct 'previous' value for a given key.

+## Data state propagation

+Data types supporting status propagation (like interfaces or bridge domains) can store the state in filesystem.
+There is a field in configuration file called `status-path` which has to be set in order to store the status.
+Status data will be stored in the same format as for configuration, type is defined by the file extension (JSON or YAML).

+Data will not be propagated if target path directory.